kawansoft/aceql-http/aceql-http-4.0-user-guide-api.md

 ## db_schema_download

 Downloads the database schema in HTML or text plain format.
-This API requires Java 8 or beyon on server side.

 | URL Format                                                   |
 | ------------------------------------------------------------ |